Shirobachi/ticTacToe/README.md

 # timeIsTicking
-This is project called time is ticking, read README to learn more ;))
+This is project called Tic Tac Toe, read README to learn more ;))